 Richard’s death was a great shock that was amplified throughout the entertainment industry – from his work colleagues to the many listeners that heard him every day.
 We were all devastated.
 Since Richard’s death, we’ve decided that the best way to honour his memory is to have Capril continue each year as an event that helps to raise awareness of depression and other mental illness’.

 Participants of Capril are encouraged to wear capes during everyday activities.
 This will raise awareness and be a catalyst for conversation.
-We also hope people will donate in support of beyondblue: the national depression and anxiety initiative.
+We also hope people will donate in support of a mental health charity.
+In the past this has been beyondblue, but as we move forward we are now choosing to support Mind in the UK and The Black Dog Institute in Australia.

 We also encourage you to provide photographic evidence of average day-to-day tasks you get up to whilst wearing your cape.
 If people ask you what it’s all about, tell them.
 By participating you will hopefully encourage people to talk about it, and that is the first step towards removing the stigma associated with mental illness.